JTGonzo/Monolithic_FSI/README.md

 ## Download, Installation and Running
 -------

-For detailed configuartion, installion and operation instructions, in particular for the redbKIT based solvers, please follow the steps contained in the brief [INSTALL.md](INSTALL.md) file provided.
+For detailed configuartion, installation and operation instructions, in particular for the redbKIT based solvers, please follow the steps contained in the brief [INSTALL.md](INSTALL.md) file provided.

 ## Solver Details
 <ins>***CFEI Solver***</ins><br>